Aliases for TAB1 Gene

 GeneCards Summary for TAB1 Gene

 TAB1 (TGF-Beta Activated Kinase 1 (MAP3K7) Binding Protein 1) is a Protein Coding gene.
-Among its related pathways are Cytosolic sensors of pathogen-associated DNA and NFAT and Cardiac Hypertrophy.
-GO annotations related to this gene include protein complex binding and kinase activator activity.
+Diseases associated with TAB1 include Ectodermal Dysplasia 10A, Hypohidrotic/Hair/Nail Type, Autosomal Dominant and Frontometaphyseal Dysplasia.
+Among its related pathways are Toll-Like receptor Signaling Pathways and RANK Signaling in Osteoclasts.
+Gene Ontology (GO) annotations related to this gene include kinase activator activity.
+An important paralog of this gene is PPM1E.

 May be an important signaling intermediate between TGFB receptors and MAP3K7/TAK1.
 May play an important role in mammalian embryogenesis.